 - Interviews are arranged after you have submitted your application.
 Not having an interview will not put you at a disadvantage in the admissions process.
 However, if you are offered an interview, it can help you learn something new about Dartmouth and allow you to add a little more of your own voice to your application.

 - Alumni interviews are both informative and evaluative.
 You can ask our alumni your questions, and they can learn more about you through the conversation.
 An interview report is added to your file and is reviewed along with your other materials.

-- Interviews take place via a virtual platform or a phone call.
+- Interviews take place in person or via a virtual platform or a phone call.
 Students and alumni are prohibited from recording the conversation.

 - If you are unable to or would prefer not to have an interview, please respond to the alumnus/a as soon as possible to decline the invitation.
 This will give the alumnus/a plenty of time to offer an interview to another applicant.